URL has been copied successfully!

 Course Content

-Lecture 5: Simplifying Full Navier-Stokes Equations for Modeling Natural Phenomena and Technological Process.
+Lecture 6: Full Navier-Stokes Equations for Modeling Natural Phenomena & Technological Process.

 Selected references discussed during this course: Transport Phenomena (Bird, including fluid mechanics, heat and mass transfer), Heat Transfer Holman, Fluid Mechanics Cengel, CFD Versteeg.